 The importance of car safety for dogs

-- Unrestrained dogs are a form of distracted driving — One in five drivers admits to driving with an unrestrained pup.
+- Unrestrained dogs are a form of distracted driving — and 48% of drivers don’t have a vehicle restraint system in place for their pet.
 AAA believes this distraction may cause tens of thousands of car accidents every year.
 Even if they’re not the cause of an accident, your pet may be critically injured in a crash or an escape from one.

 👉 Keep in mind out-of-pocket costs for emergency vet care can get pricey.
 Pet insurance can help you pay for all or part of your pup’s care.